HassenSaidi/sqlite2rust/README.md

 ### The good

-After fixing the rust output and getting rid of the errors, we get a working binary that seems to be working fine.
+After fixing the Rust output and getting rid of the errors, we get a working binary that seems to be working fine.
 Success!

 ```bash
 vagrant@vagrant:/vagrant/sqlite-autoconf-3430100$ ./target/debug/sqlite3_in_rust